Mid cycle bleeding & hypertension

 Please also further explore the medical questions.
 While having high blood pressure is a relative contraindication for using hormones, there should be investigation as to whether there is any treatable underlying cause to your sudden onset of hypertension.
 Then, one should investigate whether intermittent use of hormones (for a few days midcycle for example) might be permitted (rather than the three weeks needed for birth control pills).
 If this is not possible, you should also discuss options such as endometrial ablation which eliminates most of the uterine lining.

-You may want to refer your physician to www.jewishwomenshealth.org, our website for medical professionals, also available as an app.
+You may want to refer your physician to www.jewishwomenshealth.org, our website for medical professionals.
 The site is designed to assist health care professionals in providing optimal care to patients who observe hilchot niddah.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.